tichzvidzayi/PointOfSale/README.md

-# Point of Sales Application
+# Point of Sale Application

 ## Overview